zeriyoshi/qmk_firmware/keyboards/ichi/keymaps/webhid/readme.md

-# The default keymap for ichi
+# The webhid keymap for ichi